Horror fiction: Scholarship and criticism

 In addition to those essays and articles shown above, scholarship on horror fiction is almost as old as horror fiction itself.
 In 1826, the gothic novelist Ann Radcliffe published an essay distinguishing two elements of horror fiction, "terror" and "horror."
 Whereas terror is a feeling of dread that takes place before an event happens, horror is a feeling of revulsion or disgust after an event has happened.
 Radcliffe describes terror as that which "expands the soul and awakens the faculties to a high degree of life," whereas horror is described as that which "freezes and nearly annihilates them."

 Modern scholarship on horror fiction draws upon a range of sources.
 In their historical studies of the gothic novel, both Devendra Varma and S. L. Varnado make reference to the theologian Rudolf Otto, whose concept of the "numinous" was originally used to describe religious experience.

 A recent survey reports how often horror media is consumed:To assess frequency of horror consumption, we asked respondents the following question: "In the past year, about how often have you used horror media (for example, horror literature, film, and video games) for entertainment?"
 11.3% said "Never," 7.5% "Once," 28.9% "Several times," 14.1% "Once a month," 20.8% "Several times a month," 7.3% "Once a week," and 10.2% "Several times a week."
 Evidently, then, most respondents (81.3%) claimed to use horror media several times a year or more often.
 Unsurprisingly, there is a strong correlation between liking and frequency of use (r=.79, p<.0001).
+In 2025, the Chicago Tribune designated librarian Becky Spratford as the Chicagoan of the Year in Books, for what Christopher Borrelli described as a "career tirelessly nudging horror literature into the American mainstream."
+Spratford has written three textbooks on horror, added a horror column to Library Journal, and held roles with the Shirley Jackson Awards, the Horror Writers Association, and the Bram Stoker Awards.